Cyanoacrylate is a sticky substance found in many glues. Cyanoacrylate poisoning occurs when someone swallows this substance or gets it on their skin.

 What to Expect at the Emergency Room

-It should be possible to separate the skin that is stuck together, as long as the material was not swallowed.
+It should be possible to separate the skin that is stuck together, as long as the substance was not swallowed.
 Most eyelids separate on their own in 1 to 4 days.